Cellular structures using $\textbf{U}_q$-tilting modules: Introduction

-Recall that, given any simple, complex Lie algebra $\fg$, we can assign to it a \textit{quantum deformation} $\Uv=\Uv(\fg)$ of its universal enveloping algebra for a \textit{generic parameter} $v$ by deforming its Serre presentation.
+Given any simple, complex Lie algebra $\fg$, we can assign to it a \textit{quantum deformation} $\Uv=\Uv(\fg)$ of its universal enveloping algebra by deforming its Serre presentation.
+(Here $v$ is a generic parameter and $\Uv$ is an $\Q(v)$-algebra.)
 The representation theory of $\Uv$ shares many similarities with the one of $\fg$.
 In particular, the category\footnote{For any algebra $A$ we denote by $\Mod{A}$ the category of finite-dimensional, left $A$-modules.
-If not stated otherwise, all modules are assumed to be finite-dimensional, left modules.} $\Mod{\Uv}$ is semi-simple.
+If not stated otherwise, all modules are assumed to be finite-dimensional, left modules.} $\Mod{\Uv}$ is semisimple.

-But one can spice up the story drastically: the quantum group $\Uq=\Uq(\fg)$ is the \textit{specialization of} $\Uv$ at an arbitrary $q\in\K^{\ast}$.
-In particular, we can take $q$ to be a root of unity\footnote{In our terminology: the two cases $q=\pm 1$ are special and do not count as roots of unities.
+But one can spice up the story drastically: the quantum group $\Uq=\Uq(\fg)$ is obtained by specializing $v$ to an arbitrary $q\in\K^{\ast}$.
+In particular, we can take $q$ to be a root of unity\footnote{In our terminology: The two cases $q=\pm 1$ are special and do not count as roots of unity.
 Moreover, for technical reasons, we always exclude $q=-1$ in case $\Char(\K)>2$.}.
-In this case $\Mod{\Uq}$ is not semi-simple anymore.
-This makes the root of unity case interesting with many connections and applications in different directions: the category has a neat combinatorics, is, for example, related to the corresponding almost simple, simply connected algebraic group $G$ over $\K$ with $\Char(\K)$ prime, see for example~\cite{ajs} or~\cite{lu1}, to the representation theory of the associated affine Kac-Moody algebra, see~\cite{kalu} or~\cite{tani}, and to $2+1$-TQFT's and the Witten-Reshetikhin-Turaev invariants of $3$-manifolds, see for example~\cite{tur}.
+In this case $\Mod{\Uq}$ is not semisimple anymore, which makes the representation theory much more interesting.
+It has many connections and applications in different directions, e.g. the category has a neat combinatorics, is related to the corresponding almost-simple, simply connected algebraic group $G$ over $\K$ with $\Char(\K)$ prime, see for example \cite{ajs} or \cite{lu1}, to the representation theory of affine Kac--Moody algebras, see \cite{kalu} or \cite{tani}, and to $(2{+}1)$-TQFT's and the Witten--Reshetikhin--Turaev invariants of $3$-manifolds, see for example \cite{tur}.